ericardomuten/qml-projects/README.md

 A compilation of my personal Quantum Machine Learning projects.

 Here is the list of all the projects inside this repo: <br>
-• Quantum nearest neighbor, a quantum version of k-nearest neighbor (KNN)
+• Quantum Distance-based Classifier, a quantum version of Distance-based Classifier